shafdo/Mini-Text-Toolkit/README.md

 ## Bugs

-* If you found any bug please submit an issue to the MTT github repo or feel free to contact me shafdo@protonmail.com.
+* If you found any bug please submit an issue to the MTT GitHub repo or feel free to contact me shafdo@protonmail.com.

 ## Final Note